Gealber/dht/doc/adnl/adnl-udp.md

   }
 ```

 These two checks are basically dropping all values of `dst_reinit_date`, at least they are `0` or `d`.
 No comments on the code, or in any part about the rational of this.
-Keep this in mind when implementing a client, to avoid your packages been dropped for now reason.
+Keep this in mind when implementing a client, to avoid your packages been dropped for no reason.

 ## Comunication mechanisms